 The Biodiversity Lab investigates the distribution, ecology and conservation of biodiversity in Oceania.
 The group led is led by Gunnar Keppel and is based at the University of South Australia.

 Gunnar Keppel (group leader)

 Mark Carey (PhD student, UniSA) – Project: New statistical approaches to studying species diversity in insular habitats.

 Alivereti Naikatini (PhD student, university of the South Pacific): Behavioural ecology of Fiji’s woodland songbirds.

 Siteri Tikoca (PhD student, University of Adelaide).
 Foraging habitats of an endangered Fijian cave roosting bat.

 Stephen Fricker (Masters student, UniSA) Seasonal variation of mosquito assemblages in the Murraylands.

 Shaun O’Sullivan (Masters student, UniSA) Arthropod diversity in native and artificial vegetation remnants.

-Nathan Blight (Honours student, UniSA) Bird behaviour along woodland edges.
+Nathan Blight (Summer Scholarship recipient, UniSA) Bird behaviour along woodland edges.